AI Review Layer

 Structure

-Every comment, change and decision becomes a traceable, structured issue with full revision history.
+Every comment, change, and decision becomes a structured issue with full context and revision history.

 Icon of an arrow pointing up right